-Communities across Southern Vermont are grappling with various issues, including vacant storefronts, escalating property tax rates, ongoing climate change impacts, aging infrastructure, and a shrinking workforce to fill critical public employment and volunteer positions.
+Communities across Southern Vermont are grappling with various issues, including vacant storefronts, escalating property tax rates, ongoing impacts, from broader environmental shifts, aging infrastructure, and a shrinking workforce to fill critical public employment and volunteer positions.

 Addressing these interconnected issues is crucial for building a resilient Southern Vermont that can not only weather current difficulties but also thrive in the face of future challenges.